 I am in love with pasta.
 What else is new?

-Everywhere I look on the internet, I keep seeing one pot pasta.
+I love making easy pasta dishes and one pot pasta is something even your teenage kids can make.
+This recipe is for the person that barely cooks because there is very little work involved.
 One pot pasta is a dish where you put everything in the pot at once.
 Pasta, water, tomatoes, herbs, and olive oil all go in at once.
 The heat gets turned on and you stir until the pasta is cooked into a delicious sauce.

 I was a little hesitant about trying it because I was worried about the texture of the pasta.
 Would it be undercooked or mushy?
 Would the dish be watery?